Grokzen/pykwalify/docs/validation-rules.rst

 Example
 -------

-Write a example that can show what values is upported.
+Write an example that can show what values are supported.
 Or just type any comment into the schema for future reference.

 It is possible to use in all levels and places in the schema and have no effect on the parsing, but is useful for humans to read.
 Similar to ``desc``.